Quanaka09/tetrisfhe/README.md

 - **Wallet Gated Gameplay** – The interface is publicly viewable, but playing requires wallet connection, successful check-in, and available plays.
 - **Game Over Publishing Flow** – Final scores can be published directly from the game over modal via a single transaction.
 - **Resilient Relayer Handling** – Encryption requests automatically retry with exponential backoff to handle relayer throttling.
+- **COOP/COEP Ready Deployment** – Production hosting requires `Cross-Origin-Opener-Policy: same-origin` and `Cross-Origin-Embedder-Policy: require-corp` headers so the FHEVM relayer can spawn threads.
+These are set at the Vercel project level.

 ## FHE Compliance Highlights